j9brown/pdlc/README.md

 Connect `EN` to one `GND` terminal via a switch circuit, via a short jumper wire, or by soldering the `ENABLE` jumper closed.
 The `EN` terminal is active low so the driver turns on when `EN` is grounded and turn offs otherwise.
 Use 24 AWG (0.2 mm^2) wire or larger to make the connection.
 Smaller wires will work but may be too fragile for the terminals.

 The switch circuit carries less than 1 mA of current at 12 V DC nominal.
 You can use many kinds of switching devices to close the circuit from `EN` to `GND` such as a simple SPST rocker switch, a relay, an optocoupler, or a transistor.

+If you would like to disable the power on indicator, cut the `JP1` jumper trace.

+## Usage

+After [installing the PDLC driver](#installation), provide power to the driver and activate the switch circuit.

+If everything is working as intended, the PDLC film will become clear and the power on indicator labeled `ON` will glow red (unless it has been disabled).

+If this does not happen, disconnect power then recheck your connections and the [recommended operational parameters](#recommended-operational-parameters-and-circuit-protection).

 ## Recommended operational parameters and circuit protection